-We talked to César Mendoza about how Nito electric vehicles save time and above all money and here is what he said about it.
+César Mendoza tells us how Nito electric vehicles save time and above all money.

 First of all, how are you and your family doing in these COVID-19 times?